korki43/filestation/README.md

 | verbose | false (default)         |
 | path    | `/` (default)           |

-You can add your own frontend file by mounting to `/app/files/index.html` or by giving a different "command" to docker.
+You can add your own index file by mounting to `/app/files/index.html` or by giving a different "command" to docker.

 ### docker-compose